Sleeping Dogs (video game): Plot

+Shen captures Dogeyes who is killed by Winston's mother.
+Po dies in the hospital.
 As a branch leader, Shen becomes embroiled in a power struggle over the leadership of Sun On Yee, siding with "Broken Nose" Jiang against another branch leader, Henry "Big Smile" Lee.
 After Po's funeral, during which they are attacked by 18K members, Lee reluctantly agrees to an election that will decide the leader of the Sun On Yee, but promises retaliation if he does not win.
 Shen refuses Pendrew's order to get off the case out of fear of Lee taking over.
 Lee orders attacks against other Sun On Yee branches in an attempt to eliminate the competition and intimidate them into voting for him, including kidnapping Jackie and handing him to the 18K as a way to get rid of Shen.
 Just before the election, Shen receives a text message from Jackie to meet him, but he finds Jackie hanged and disemboweled on a pipe in an alleyway.
-He is knocked out and wakes up, greeted by Liu Shen Tong, a feared Triad enforcer who knows Shen is a cop.

-Shen is tortured, but manages to escape and proceeds to assault Lee's compound, reaching Lee, who reveals to Shen that Pendrew sold him out.
+Shen is knocked out and wakes up, greeted by Liu Shen Tong, a feared Triad enforcer who knows Shen is a cop.
+Shen is tortured, but manages to escape and kills Tong.
+He then proceeds to assault Lee's compound, reaching Lee, who reveals to Shen that Pendrew sold him out.
 The two fight and Shen kills Lee, ending the long and violent civil war and allowing Jiang to become the chairwoman of the Sun On Yee.
 With the deaths of many senior ranking gang members, Shen is commended on his work but is informed by Mak that Pendrew has been promoted to Interpol and is out of his reach.
-Shen receives video evidence from Jiang that Pendrew killed Uncle Po by injecting lethal chemicals in his IV.
+Shen receives video evidence from Jiang showing that Pendrew killed Uncle Po by injecting lethal chemicals into his IV.
 After leaking the footage, Shen is able to incriminate Pendrew and returns to work on the police force.
 Jiang watches Shen from afar and orders the remaining Sun On Yee members to leave him alone, due to his loyalty to her.